How to Train Your Dragon: Short films

-Book of Dragons (2011)Book of Dragons is an 18-minute short film, based on How to Train Your Dragon, and was released on November 15, 2011, on DVD and Blu-ray, along with Gift of the Night Fury.
-The short shows Hiccup, Astrid, Fishlegs, Toothless and Gobber telling the legend behind the Book of Dragons and revealing insider training secrets about new, never before seen dragons.
-The short shows a total of 14 different dragons, each separated into 7 classes: Stoker (Terrible Terror, Monstrous Nightmare), Boulder (Gronckle, Whispering Death), Fear (Hideous Zippleback, Snaptrapper), Sharp (Deadly Nadder, Timberjack), Tidal (Scauldron, Thunderdrum), Mystery (Changewing, Boneknapper) and Strike (Skrill, Night Fury).
+The short film shows Hiccup, Astrid, Fishlegs, Toothless and Gobber telling the legend behind the Book of Dragons and revealing insider training secrets about new, never before seen dragons.
+Book of Dragons shows a total of 14 different dragons, each separated into 7 classes: Stoker (Terrible Terror and Monstrous Nightmare), Boulder (Gronckle and Whispering Death), Fear (Hideous Zippleback and Snaptrapper), Sharp (Deadly Nadder and Timberjack), Tidal (Scauldron and Thunderdrum), Mystery (Changewing and Boneknapper) and Strike (Skrill and Night Fury).

-Gift of the Night Fury (2011)Gift of the Night Fury is a 22-minute How to Train Your Dragon Christmas special, directed by Tom Owens.
-It was released on November 15, 2011, on DVD and Blu-ray, along with Book of Dragons.
+Gift of the Night Fury (2011)

-Based on How to Train Your Dragon, the short takes place in the middle of preparing for the Viking winter holiday, 'Snoggletog', when suddenly all the dragons inexplicably go on a mass migration, except for Toothless, so Hiccup gives him something to help.
+Gift of the Night Fury is a 22-minute Christmas special directed by Tom Owens, written by Adam F. Goldberg and starring the voices of Jay Baruchel, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, T.J.
+Miller, Kristen Wiig and Christopher Mintz-Plasse who all reprise their roles from the first How to Train Your Dragon film.
+The special takes place in the middle of preparing for the Viking winter holiday of Snoggletog, when all the dragons inexplicably fly away on a mass migration, except for Toothless, so Hiccup gives him something to help.Gift of the Night Fury was released by DreamWorks Home Entertainment on DVD and Blu-ray on November 15, 2011, and was re-released on DVD on October 1, 2013, along with Shrek the Halls (2007) and Merry Madagascar (2009) as part of the DreamWorks Holiday Classics.
+Gift of the Night Fury was released again on DVD and Blu-ray on October 15, 2019, by Universal Pictures Home Entertainment, as part of the DreamWorks Ultimate Holiday Collection set.

 Dawn of the Dragon Racers (2014)

-A 25-minute short film, titled Dawn of the Dragon Racers, was released on November 11, 2014, on the DVD/Blu-ray/digital release of How to Train Your Dragon 2.
-It was released on DVD separately on March 3, 2015, and it also includes Book of Dragons and Legend of the Boneknapper Dragon.
-It was directed by John Sanford and Elaine Bogan, and it features the voices of Jay Baruchel and America Ferrera along with the cast from the television series.
-In the short, a hunt for a lost sheep turns into a competition between Hiccup and his friends for the first title of Dragon Racing Champion of Berk.
+Dawn of the Dragon Racers is a 26-minute short film which was released on November 11, 2014, as a special feature on the home media releases of How to Train Your Dragon 2, although it was released on DVD separately on March 3, 2015, with the previously released Gift of the Night Fury, Book of Dragons, and Legend of the Boneknapper Dragon included as well under How to Train Your Dragon: The Complete Shorts Collection.
+Directed by John Sanford and Elaine Bogan and written by Art Brown and Douglas Sloan, the short film features the voices of Jay Baruchel and America Ferrera along with the cast from the Dragons television series.Dawn of the Dragon Racers takes place three years before the events of How to Train Your Dragon 2, in between the events of Dragons: Defenders of Berk and Dragons: Race to the Edge.
+In this short film, a hunt for a lost sheep turns into a competition between Hiccup and his friends for the first title of Dragon Racing Champion of Berk.